TapHereRadio/gr-SABRsdr/README.md

 make clean
 </pre>
 ## Known Issues
-The GNURadio blocks currently only support TDD operation.
+* The GNURadio blocks currently only support TDD operation.
 This means that you can not currently use the source block (RX) and sink block (TX) at the same time.
+* TX functionality requires SABR firmware version 2.4 or above